 Jeremiah unfortunately suffered from schizophrenia and bipolar disorder, both conditions that were not treatable during his time.
 He was known as a loving family man by his community, but at night he terrorized his community with numerous murders.
 The exact count is not known, but 31 victims were found in a pit behind the house.
 This deep, dark history makes Frightmare one of the most intense haunted houses in Tennessee.
 If you’re looking for a true terror, and not just an attraction, Frightmare is for you.

-The attraction is also home to the nationally recognized Nightmare at Frightmare Challenge, a controversial challenge that offers a money-back guarantee – if you finish it.
-You will sign a release form, and if you make your name and picture will be etched into their survivor gallery.
+The attraction is also home to the nationally recognized Nightmare at Frightmare Challenge (Fridays in October only), a controversial challenge that offers a money-back guarantee – if you finish it.
+You will sign a release form, and if you make your name and picture, they will be etched into their survivor gallery.
 If not, you’ll hang your head and shame and walk out the door.

 After your way through its dark secrets, you will leave with memories that will surely consume your nightmares.